Connected Multiomics Walkthrough

 • QC metrics table: Text representations of the QC metrics plots.

 • Sheet M-bias shows M-bias plots for methylation level and coverage across genomic positions on read1 and read2.
 The M-bias should be consistent across all positions on the reads.
-It is common for the first/last 10 bases to have un-even methylation due to end-repair and sequencing artifacts.
+It is common for the first/last 10 bases to have uneven methylation due to end-repair and sequencing artifacts.

 PCA

-• Click on the 5-base Methylation node.
+• Click on the Filtered samples node.

 • Click Exploratory analysis section in the context-sensitive task menu.